Free boundary problem of low Mach number magnetohydrodynamic flows: Introduction

 The system (\ref{eq:LM}) is derived by letting the Mach number tend to zero in the heat-conductive MHD equation; for a derivation in a viscous setting, see \cite{JJLX}.
 In that paper, the authors establish uniform-in-Mach-number estimates of solutions to the full compressible MHD equation on $\mathbb R^3$, which is used to prove convergence of solutions as the Mach number goes to zero.
 Now let us mention some remarkable works on free surface motion of fluids with close relation to our present study.
 For the incompressible Euler equation, well-posedness theories are first obtained for irrotational water waves; see \cite{Wu1,Wu2} for local existence theory and \cite{Wu3,Wu4} for global behavior of solutions.
 When vorticity is taken into account, Christodoulou and Lindblad \cite{CLin} prove a priori estimates for the incompressible Euler equation in Sobolev spaces by introducing an energy structure which is able to control the second fundamental form of the free surface.
-Later, in \cite{Lind,CShk,ZZh} local well-posedness for the incompressible Euler equation is studied, and in \cite{Gins} a breakdown criterion is derived for 3D perfect fluids.
+Later, in \cite{Lind,CShk,ZZh} local well-posedness for the incompressible Euler equation is studied.
+For well-posedness at low regularity and breakdown criterion, see \cite{Gins,TatEul,WZh21}.
 For the compressible inviscid flow, well-posedness theories are first studied for liquids in \cite{Lind2,Trak}.
 As for gases in a physical vacuum, local well-posedness theory is established in \cite{CShk2,JMas} and global behavior of solutions is studied in \cite{HJang,Zeng}.

 When the flow is heat-conducting and highly subsonic, its motion is described by the low Mach number system, which has appealed much research interest in recent years.
 Luo and Zeng \cite{LZeng} prove a priori estimate in Sobolev spaces for the low Mach number Euler-Fourier system under the boundary condition (\ref{eq:diriT}), by extending the energy structure in \cite{CLin}.
-Later, Gu and Wang \cite{GWang2} prove local well-posedness and uniform-in-Mach-number estimate for the Euler-Fourier system under the boundary condition $\partial_\caln\calt=0$ by extending the method formulated in \cite{CShk}.
+Later, Gu and Wang \cite{GWang2} prove local well-posedness and uniform-in-Mach-number estimate for the Euler-Fourier system under the boundary condition $\partial_N\calt=0$ by extending the method formulated in \cite{CShk}.
 This allows them to justify convergence towards the low Mach number limit system.

 The magnetohydrodynamic equation describes the motion of conducting fluids in an electromagnetic field, and the corresponding free surface problem is a special case of the classical plasma-vacuum interface problem \cite{GPoe}.
 The strong coupling between the velocity and magnetic fields leads to challenges in mathematical analysis.
 In \cite{HLuo}, a priori estimate for the incompressible MHD equation is proven under a more restrictive boundary condition, $p=0,\ |B|=\mathrm{const}$ on $\partial\mathcal D_t$, in comparison with the first equation in (\ref{eq:nosurftens}); see also \cite{FHYZh} for a continuation criterion for the problem considered in \cite{HLuo}.
 On the well-posedness theories, local-in-time solutions are constructed in \cite{GWang} for incompressible flow and in \cite{TWang} for compressible flow, both under the zero surface tension condition (\ref{eq:nosurftens}).
 More recently, for the incompressible MHD equation, local well-posedness at sharp regularity is established under the zero surface tension condition in \cite{IPTT}, and local existence and uniqueness of solution is proven under the nonzero surface tension condition in \cite{GLZh}.